psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 previous results
 ```

+Use a new conversation.

-Save the compiler output as:
+Save the complete compiler output as:

 ```text
 B-0-lumo-compilation-raw.md